Al Seckel: Freethought movement

-Visual illusions
+Optical illusions

 Seckel was "a leading collector and popularizer" of optical illusions.

 In 1994, he created an interactive website on illusions.
 He also developed visual illusion installations for museums.

 Seckel's books about optical illusions include several picture books for children such as Ambiguous Illusions (2005), Action Optical Illusions (2005) and Stereo Optical Illusions (2006).

 His book, Masters of Deception: Escher, Dali, and the Artists of Optical Illusion (2004), collects the work of many visual illusion artists, including among others Giuseppe Arcimboldo (1527–1593), Salvador Dalí (1904–1989), M. C. Escher (1898–1972), and Rex Whistler (1905–1944).
 His book The Art of Optical Illusions placed first on the American Library Association's "Top 10 Quick Picks for Reluctant Young Adult Readers" list for 2001.

 He gave many lectures about such illusions, including an early TED talk (2004) and a talk at the World Economic Forum, Davos in 2011.

 Other activities

 Rare book investment and sales

 During the late 1990s, Seckel collected scientific papers of a number of early molecular biologists (including Rosalind Franklin, Aaron Klug, Max Perutz, Rollin Hotchkiss, and Sven Furberg) for rare-book dealer Jeremy Norman.
 At the time they were collected, the market value of the archive was unknown as many institutions did not have an interest in keeping the archives of scientists' papers.

-After the Wellcome Trust purchased the papers of Francis Crick in 2001 for $2.4 million, Norman pursued individual sale of the items in his collection through Christie's.
+Seckel and Norman attempted to purchase the papers of Francis Crick but were unsuccessful.
+After the Wellcome Trust bought Crick's papers in 2001 for $2.4 million, Norman pursued individual sale of the items in his collection through Christie's.
 A lawsuit prevented the individual sale of the items by Norman.
-Seckel and Norman had a falling out.
-According to Seckel, the sale was canceled due to his extensive documentation that was brought to the attention of Christie's.
-Although former colleagues and associates of James Watson and Crick attempted to raise the asking price of $3.2 million in an effort to have the collection donated to the Cold Spring Harbor Laboratory, the collection was eventually acquired by molecular biologist J. Craig Venter, with the stated aim of keeping the critical resource available to scholars by housing it at the J. Craig Venter Institute.
+Seckel and Norman had a falling out and cross-sued each other.
+The lawsuits were later dismissed.
+According to Seckel, the sale was canceled because of his extensive documentation that was brought to the attention of Christie's.
+Although former colleagues and associates of James Watson and Crick attempted to raise the asking price of $3.2 million in an effort to have the collection donated to the Cold Spring Harbor Laboratory, the collection was eventually acquired by the J. Craig Venter Institute, before finally being purchased by the Science History Institute in Philadelphia which began to offer visitor access to the items in September 2025.